penglee13/penglee13.github.io/_pages/about.md

 # 🔥 News
 - *2024.03 - 2024.08*, Visiting Scholar, College of Medicine, The Ohio State University.
-- *2024.03*: &nbsp;🎉🎉 Accepted to the Biomedical Sciences Graduate Program at The Ohio State University.
+- *2024.03*: 🎉🎉 Accepted to the Biomedical Sciences Graduate Program at The Ohio State University.

 # 📝 Publications